myooken/collect-nuget-licenses/README.md

 ]);
 ```

 The function mirrors the CLI flags and is exported from the package root as the public entrypoint.
+Deep imports are not part of the supported API when using the package `exports` map.
 Outputs are sorted by package key.
 Use `--update` to merge with existing files and keep packages that are no longer present, with their status shown in both outputs.

 ### Output overview